juniorsundarCasual/TGT/vault/volume-5.chapter-357.md

 (Here, the M is the capitalised Greek Letter Mu).

 "You colleagues have uncovered a new truth of this world," Guy spoke, but his voice grew louder and imperious.
-"The Mana Unit: The amount of mana required when displacing one cubic centimetre of distilled water to raise the temperature of one-hundredth cubic centimetre of alchemically pure Enthermic Fluid by one Kelvin using the |Firestarter| spell."
+"The Mana Unit: The amount of mana required when displacing one cubic centimetre of distilled water to raise the temperature of one-hundredth cubic centimetre of alchemically pure Enthermis Fluid by one Kelvin using the |Firestarter| spell."

 The crowd held their breath as Guy raised the manuscript above his head, for all to bear evidence of its inception.
 Then, with a flourish of his coat, he descended from the stage and walked up to a shelf.